 Dave plans several protein shakes throughout the day.
 The idea is to have a constant supply of the most important amino acids, which is why he mainly takes whey.
 It’s also an easy way to get some extra calories in without facing another chicken breast.

 These amino acids play a crucial role in muscle recovery and bulking.
-While whey contains these proteins, a dedicated BCAA supplement should support your training program better by providing a targeted boost for muscle recovery .
+While whey contains these proteins, according to studies by the Journal of the International Society of Sports Nutrition, a dedicated BCAA supplement should support your training program better by providing a targeted boost for muscle recovery .

 To get every last rep out of a training session, Dave Bautista would take pre-workout supplements to push his body a bit more.
 Even 5% extra muscle endurance and stamina can help to get the maximum out of a training program.